Medicare Vs. Medicaid: What’s The Difference?

 Medicare — and all the trimmings that come with it — can be confusing and difficult to navigate, even for the experts.
 Finding the right coverage for the right budget, finding out what, if any, savings you may qualify for, and staying up-to-date with changes to your policy can seem like an overwhelming task.
 Here we will break down two commonly confused terms: Medicare and Medicaid, and help you determine some key differences when it comes to finding out what program is right for you.

 Medicare is a federal health insurance program offered to U.S. citizens who are 65 and older.
 Younger people with disabilities, as well as as well as some younger people with disabilities who are on Social Security Disability Insurance (SSDI) (although eligibility typically happens after a 2 year waiting period following enrollment in SSDI).
 People with renal disease who require dialysis are also eligible.

 Medicare comes broken into parts: Part A, B, C, and D. Each part covers different things, and comes with different enrollment procedures and costs.
-Here’s a basic breakdown:
+Here’s a basic breakdown of costs in 2022:

 |Medicare Parts:||What It Covers:||Average Premium:||Average Deductibles and Coinsurance:|